2024 Cloud Marketplace Insights and Predictions

 The clouds are rapidly changing the nature of a marketplace and redefining the expectations of buyers, ISVs, and marketplace operators.

-PREDICTION 6: International markets and SMBs are the next frontier of Cloud GTM.
+Prediction 6: International markets and SMBs are the next frontier of Cloud GTM.

 As Cloud GTM’s steam train continues to build global momentum, it is looking for any and all growth opportunities.
 Strategic ISVs are mastering the private offer motion, integrating channels into this motion, and evolving their PLG strategies with the clouds.
 It’s fair to ask what comes next.